fabiand/instanceTypes/README.md

 ### Characteristics

 Specific characteristics of this series are:
-- A vCPU-to-Memory ratio of 1:4, for less noise per node
+- *vCPU-To-Memory Ratio 4* - A vCPU-to-Memory ratio of 1:4, for less
+  noise per node

 ### Instance Types